 - And eventually, push the clutch pedal in and move the lever into the neutral position.
 When the shifter is in neutral, it can be ground easily left and right.
 When slotted into a specific gear, it is locked in place and lacks this side-to-side movement.

-Driving Stick in 7 Easy Steps
+Driving Stick Shift in 8 Easy Steps

-So, you’re learning how to motivate, and you’ve selected a manual transmission or “stick shift” as your transportation.
+So, you’re learning how to drive, and you’ve selected a manual transmission or “stick shift” as your transportation.
 Not to worry.
 Your driver’s education course will cover 99% of what you need to know, and this article should take care of the rest.

 Identify the Pedals